Social work and health services

 Batteries are also available at

 - Deaf Action, 49 Albany St, Edinburgh EH1 3QY.
 Email [email protected] for assistance

 - Librares currently closed.
 View the libraries opening statement.

 - some health centres, community centres, GP surgeries and Council day services.
-Contact them to check.
+Contact them directly to check.